aszelejak/az104/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 ## Lab scenario

 You have been tasked with evaluating the use of Azure Recovery Services for backup and restore of files hosted on Azure virtual machines and on-premises computers.
 In addition, you want to identify methods of protecting data stored in the Recovery Services vault from accidental or malicious data loss.

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2016)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Objectives